spekulatius/phpscraper-keyword-length-distribution-example/README.md

 [PHPScraper](https://github.com/spekulatius/PHPScraper) is a scraping library aimed at making web-scraping easier.
 It simplifies the coding effort involved by reducing verbosity.

 This is an example of the library scraping keywords from the [Wikipedia article "Online Advertising"](https://en.wikipedia.org/wiki/Online_advertising).
-After the keyword extraction the data is processed to analyzed the distribution of keyword length.
+After the keyword extraction, the data is processed to analyze the distribution of keyword length.
 The expected output can be found below.

 Within PHPScraper, the library [RAKE PHP Plus](https://github.com/Donatello-za/rake-php-plus) is used.
 RAKE stands for "Rapid Automatic Keyword Extraction" algorithm.